 The Curriculum for an Online Master’s Degree in Behavioral Psychology

-- Research and Experimental Design: This course provides an overview of empirical research and its use in behavioral interventions.
-As treatment here differs from traditional psychology, students learn to distinguish between ABA research versus single-study research.
-Emphasis lies with data collection, research validity, and ethical issues in research-based careers.
+- This course provides an overview of empirical research and its use in behavioral interventions.
+As treatment here differs from traditional psychology, students learn to distinguish between ABA research versus single–study research.
+Emphasis lies with data collection, research validity, and ethical issues in research–based careers.

-- Behavior Analysis in Education: Focused on educational settings, this course explores how to apply research-based behavioral modification strategies.
+- Focused on educational settings, this course explores how to apply research–based behavioral modification strategies.
 Learners examine how to foster positive social behaviors in students and how to assess intervention effectiveness and outcomes within an educational setting.

 Certifications and Licenses a Master’s in Behavioral Psychology Prepares For

-- Board Certified Behavioral Analyst: BACB certification serves those hoping to enter the workforce as independent ABA practitioners directly after their master's in behavioral psychology degree.
+- BACB certification serves those hoping to enter the workforce as independent ABA practitioners directly after their master’s in behavioral psychology degree.
 Professionals with this certification work in a variety of settings and with various populations, including individuals with autism, developmental disabilities, and addiction struggles.
 Certification requires a graduate degree, coursework in ABA, and supervised practical experience.

 Online Master’s in Behavioral Psychology Careers

 An online master’s in behavioral psychology prepares learners for their behavioral analyst certification.
 Common occupational fields include cognitive behavioral therapy, special education, social work, and substance abuse counseling.
 Certified analysts enjoy the opportunity to choose their setting and the population with which they work.

 - Behavioral psychologists analyze how individuals interpret their environment and how this affects their thoughts and behaviors.
 They also suggest treatment methods for improving mental processes and disordered behavior.
 A master's degree enables them to obtain an assistant or behavior analyst position in behavioral psychology.